 We model vehicle demand in a macroscopic way via a flow with constant insertion (i.e., new vehicles are continuously being inserted based on a departure rate) to roughly keep a given target density of vehicles on the road in order to achieve a stable traffic situation.
-We do so because we are only interested in a relative comparison between non-platooning and platooning
+We do so because we are only interested in a relative comparison between non-platooning and platooning approaches and not in the maximum possible traffic flow for every approach.
+The corresponding departure rate for a given target density is calculated as

-Table III

-SIMULATION PARAMETERS FOR FORMATION LOGIC
+Table III SIMULATION PARAMETERS FOR FORMATION LOGIC

-Parameter Value

-Penetration rate 100%

-Execution interval 60 s

-Communication range for distributed greedy 500 m

-Max. deviation from desired speed $m$ 0.1-0.3, step 0.1

-Max. deviation in position $r$ 1000 m

-Weight of speed deviation $\alpha$ 0.5

-Time limit for MIP solver 600 s
+Parameter Value Penetration rate Execution interval Communication range for distributed greedy 100% 60 s 500 m Max. deviation from desired speed m Max. deviation in position r Weight of speed deviation α Time limit for MIP solver 0.1-0.3, step 0.1 1000 m 0.5 600 s